tigerpointe/Learn-GitVsCode/README.md

 ## Copyright (c) 2023 TigerPointe Software, LLC

 ### Start with VS Code
-* On extensions tab, be sure to install "GitHub Repositories"
+* On the extensions tab, be sure to install "GitHub Repositories"
 * Log into GitHub through VS Code
 * Set a local folder to hold the account repositories